-The center has a great educational video and exhibits.
+The center has excellent educational videos and exhibits.
 We found the park rangers here to be very helpful.
 They answered all our questions and offered suggestions to help us maximize our time.

-Right next to the visitor center, you will find a gift shop and restroom facilities.
+You will find a gift shop and restroom facilities next to the visitor center.
 The gift shop has quite a few souvenir options.

-There is no path least taken here.
-There is only one road.
+There is no path least taken here as there is only one road.
 If you want to see the park, you must take it.